Background pattern

 • reactivation of hepatitis B virus

-• autoimmune hepatitis (liver inflammation caused by the body's own immune system)
+• autoimmune hepatitis (inflammation of the liver caused by the body's own immune system)

 • cutaneous vasculitis (inflammation of blood vessels in the skin)

-• Stevens-Johnson syndrome (initial symptoms include discomfort, fever, headache, and hives)
+• Stevens-Johnson syndrome (the first symptoms include discomfort, fever, headache, and rash)

 • erythema multiforme (inflammatory skin rash)